About the Staff Senate

 - Refined strategies for recommending budget changes and provided annual budget recommendations to central administration.

-- Partnered with the Chancellor's Picnic committee in 2015.
+- Partnered with the Chancellor's Picnic committee.

 Engagement with Staff: